National Museum of Romanian Aviation

 The National Museum of Romanian Aviation (Muzeul Național al Aviației Române) is an aviation museum owned by the General Staff of the Romanian Air Force.
 The museum was established on 2 March 1990, being initially located on the Otopeni military base.
 In 2006, it was moved in the hangars of the former Pipera Airport.
 The museum also manages the "History and Museography of Rockets and Space Research" section of the Hermann Oberth memorial house in Mediaș.

-The current director of the museum is Comandor Ion-Doru Micu.
+The current director of the museum is Comandor Mihai-Iulian Pena.

 History

 Origins

 Nicolae Iorga was the first to bring up the idea of establishing a Romanian aviation museum.
 After the First World War, the Romanian National Aeronautic League took the first steps to establish the museum.
 For this task, the League collected various items captured by the Romanian Army during the war.

 After 1970, the foundations of the air museum were laid in Boboc and Mediaș.
 However, following a protocol, these were passed to the aviation section of the National Military Museum.
 After 1989, the process of establishing the Aviation Museum was resumed.